Allen AI Predoctoral Young Investigator Program

 Chris Clark received a BS in Computer Science and a BA in Philosophy from the University of Washington, and went on to receive an MS in Artificial Intelligence from the University of Edinburgh where he studied machine learning and completed a thesis on using deep neural networks to play Go.
 Chris’s research at AI2 focused on information extraction, and his work was deployed as a key feature of the Semantic Scholar project.
 Chris enrolled in a PhD program at UW in 2015.
 He is first author on the papers PDFFigures 2.0: Mining Figures from Research Papers (JCDL 2016) and Looking Beyond Text: Extracting Figures, Tables and Captions from Computer Science Papers (AAAI Workshop on Scholarly Big Data 2015).

 Noah Siegel was a Research Engineer at AI2 after receiving a BS in Computer Science and Economics from the University of Washington in 2015.
 He worked on computer vision and machine learning, specifically on applications to information extraction.
-Noah accepted an offer of enrollment from CMU beginning in 2018, and is first spending a year as a research engineer at DeepMind.
-He is first author on the paper FigureSeer: Parsing Result-Figures in Research Papers (ECCV 2016).
+Noah is currently a research engineer at DeepMind.
+He is first author on the paper FigureSeer: Parsing Result-Figures in Research Papers (ECCV 2016) and Extracting Scientific Figures with Distantly Supervised Neural Networks (JCDL 2018).